Adityapratap-Singh/100_Days_of_Code/day1/README.md

-# 100daysofcode day1
+# 100 Days of Code - Day 1: Personal Portfolio Website

 This is a personal portfolio website showcasing my skills, projects, achievements, and certifications as an aspiring software engineer and frontend developer.
+This project marks the first day of my 100 Days of Code challenge.

 ## Features

-*   Responsive design
-*   Navigation to different sections (Home, About, Projects, Achievements, Certifications, Contact)
-*   Smooth scrolling
+*   **Responsive Design:** The website is fully responsive and works on all devices.
+*   **Navigation:** A navigation bar allows users to easily navigate to different sections of the portfolio.
+*   **Sections:** The portfolio is divided into the following sections:
+    *   **Home:** A brief introduction to who I am.
+    *   **About:** A more detailed description of my skills and experience.
+    *   **Projects:** A showcase of my recent projects.
+    *   **Achievements:** A list of my notable achievements.
+    *   **Certifications:** A list of my certifications.
-*   Contact form that opens the default email client
+    *   **Contact:** A contact form that opens the default email client.
-*   Links to social profiles (LinkedIn)
+*   **Social Media Links:** Links to my LinkedIn profile.

-## About Me

-Aspiring software engineer eager to gain practical experience through an internship.
-Skilled in programming, problem-solving, and IT systems, with a passion for innovation and learning in a professional environment.

-## Technologies and Skills
+## Technologies Used

-*   **Frontend:** HTML, CSS, JavaScript, React, Tailwind CSS, Bootstrap
-*   **Backend:** Node.js, Express, MongoDB
-*   **Programming Languages:** Python, Java, C++
-*   **Other:** Git, Data Structures, Algorithms

-## Projects

-### Phone Store App
-A comprehensive Python-based application to simulate a virtual phone store.
-Features include browsing phone models, adding products to a cart, calculating total price, and generating bills.

-### Amazon Website Clone
-A responsive clone of the Amazon website built using HTML and CSS, demonstrating modern web design principles.

-### MERN Stack Project
-A full-stack web application built with MongoDB, Express, React, and Node.js, showcasing full-stack development capabilities.

-## Achievements

-*   **NEC E-Cell Task:** Achieved 86th place among 5,000 teams in a national entrepreneurship and innovation competition.
-*   **Inaugural Entrepreneurship Cell (E-Cell):** Established the first E-Cell at my college, fostering innovation and entrepreneurial mindset among students.

-## Certifications

-*   Ethical Hacker (Cisco - Jul 2025)
-*   AI for All: From Basics to GenAI Practice (NVIDIA - Jun 2025)
-*   AWS APAC - Solutions Architecture Job Simulation (Forage - Jun 2025)
-*   Artificial Intelligence for Cybersecurity (LinkedIn - Jun 2025)
-*   Basics of Customer Relationship Management (UniAthena - Jun 2025)
-*   Become a Machine learning Engineer (Scaler - Jun 2025)
-*   Introduction to MS Excel (Simplilearn - Jun 2025)
-*   Tata Group - GenAI Powered Data Analytics Job Simulation (Forage - Jun 2025)
-*   Python (Scaler - Jun 2024)
-*   NEC '24 Basic Track - Participation (E-Cell, IIT Bombay - Mar 2024)
+*   **HTML5:** For the structure and content of the website.
+*   **CSS3:** For styling and layout.

 ## How to Use

 1. Clone the repository.
-2. Open the `portfolio.html` file in your browser.
+2. Open the `portfolio.html` file in your web browser.
-3. The contact form is configured to open your default email client with `adityaprataps406@gmail.com` as the recipient.